NunoSempere/nunosempere.github.io/rat/Self-experimentation-calibration.md

     4. Saw that still took too much time -> Wrote a function to wrap the other functions.
 Everything went much more smoothly afterwards.
 - Use a scale other than the BDC: it's not made for measuring daily moods.
 - Think through which data I want to collect from the beginning; I could have added the BDC from the start, but didn't.

+## 4. Conclusion

+In conclusion, I am surprised that the dumb model beats the others most of the time, though I think this might be explained by the combination of not having that much data and of having a lot of variables: the random errors in my regression are large.
+I see that I am in general well calibrated (in the particular domain analyzed here) but with room for improvement when giving 1:5, 1:6, and 1:15 odds.